22

 A conversion is an operation that takes a value in one form and produces the same value (as nearly as possible) in another form:

-• Taking a char value and producing an int with the same value is a conversion.
+charvalue and producing anintwith the same value is a conversion. - Taking an

 In many places in expressions, C++ automatically converts narrow integer types to wider integer types.
 This is done largely for historical purposes, and also because it could be awkward to do arithmetic purely in narrow types—char arithmetic would overflow too easily, and requiring the programmer to explicitly insert casts to int would make code cumbersome.